12 Things Pharmacists Keep in Their Medicine Cabinet

 And take note, says Bridgeman: Unlike tablet and pill medications, these basic first aid supplies are the only ones you should store in your bathroom medicine cabinet.
 “Temperature swings and humidity can influence the integrity of tablets and pill.
 They are best kept in a cool, dry place out of the reach of children; a kitchen cabinet works well,” she says.
 Find out the secrets your pharmacist isn’t telling you.

 Banish belly troubles

-Pepto Bismol, well-known for its familiar pink color, can alleviate a variety of stomach ailments—keep it at the ready.
+Well-known for its familiar pink color, Pepto-Bismol can alleviate a variety of stomach ailments—keep it at the ready.
 It’s not meant for children younger than age 16, though; if your kids have diarrhea, use Pedialyte to replace fluids and nutrients while you wait for their tummy time to settle.

 “Although many people with diarrhea might reach for an electrolyte-containing sports drink, these contain sugar and carbohydrates that can actually exacerbate diarrhea by causing an osmotic effect which draws fluid into the intestines,” warns Bridgeman.
 “Oral rehydration solutions contain the electrolytes without the extra sugar, which makes them desirable for preventing dehydration.”